anachrocomputer/AvrMidi2CV/README.md

 # AvrMidi2CV

 Simple MIDI to Control Voltage (CV) converter.
-Very much a work-in-progress at the moment, with a basic MIDI state machine and just a trace print of MIDI messages.
+A work-in-progress at the moment, with a basic MIDI state machine and rudimentary CV and Velocity outputs via MCP4822 DAC.
-SPI interface to MCP4822 DAC is not implemented yet.
+This DAC is a dual 12-bit SPI type, and is not really accurate enough for 1V-per-octave note control voltages.
+It's fine for Velocity and Modulation Wheel signals, though, and it's cheap and readily available in an 8-pin DIL package.
+There are only two analog output channels, but we really need several for MIDI messages such as Control Change.

+The microcontroller has plenty of spare GPIO pins which we can use to trigger analog rhythm sound generators.
+This facility is not yet implemented, but will be added later.

 Runs on ATmega4809.
 Code in C, compiled with GCC.